nyergler/effective-django/tutorial/before.rst

    I'll be using Python 2.7; you can download it from the official Python website: http://python.org/download/releases/2.7.5/

+   The latest release of 2.7 is 2.7.5.
+If you already have 2.7.x installed, that will work fine.

 #.
 Install virtualenv and pip

    ``virtualenv`` is a tool for managing your Python environments.
 It